Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

 - ``--open-delegation-for`` sets whether the baker's pool is open for delegators.
 Options are: ``none`` (no delegators will be allowed), ``all`` (any account can delegate), ``existing`` (only existing delegators can delegate).
 - ``--baker-url`` is the URL for baker information.
 The URL should resolve to (JSON-formatted) metadata about the baker.
-- ``--keys-in`` specifies the name of the file containing the baker keys.
-- ``--keys-out`` can be used to write a baker credential file containing the baker ID (and the supplied keys) to use when starting a baker node.
 - ``--delegation-transaction-fee-commission`` specifies the transaction fee commission for the baker pool.
 - ``--delegation-baking-commission`` specifies the baking commission for the baker pool.
 - ``--delegation-finalization-commission`` specifies the finalization commission for the baker pool.